sebastianspross/k8s101/README.md

 ```
 kubectl config get-contexts
 ```
-Finally, get informations about your running nodes.
+Finally, get information about your running nodes.
 ```powershell
 kubectl get nodes
 ```
 # Kubernetes 101 - the imperative way 🔨
 ## Deploy a cached image
-One of the availble precached images is a nginx image.
+One of the available precached images is a nginx image.
 Run it with the following command.
 ```powershell
 kubectl run nginx --image=nginx --replicas=3
 ```